 Admire Escher’s masterpieces which are the crowning glory of his impressive oeuvre.
 Consider in this regard an early highlight like Day and Night (1938), in which he transforms a rural Dutch landscape into flying birds.
 Or the timeless print Relativity (1953), in which he defies gravity and multiple realities seem to coexist.
 And, of course, the jewel in the crown: the seven-metre-long Metamorphosis III (1967-1968), which represents the ultimate interpretation of his key themes: eternity and infinity.
 Discover Escher as a master of the metamorphosis, the king of illusion and a magician on paper.

-On the second floor you will learn to see like Escher did, in an interactive exhibition.
+On the second floor you will learn to see like Escher did, in the interactive exhibition ‘Through Escher’s Eyes’.
 Puzzle with your eyes, discover with your hands and become part of Escher’s perception.
 Immerse yourself in his illusion and become giant or tiny in just a few seconds.
 Get even closer to Escher by making your own tessellation or playing with impossible figures.

 Our Op-art room tests the bounds of credibility: the artworks seem to be moving… and yet it is your own movement that is creating this illusion.
 In the remarkable installation Langenfelder Lichtwand for Escher in The Palace by German Zero-group artist Otto Piene, you will become part of a spectacle caused by the continuously moving light.
 An unforgettable experience.